Six Deals You Need To Know About In Australia Today

 Everyone loves a good deal and no one understands that better than the writers here at Lifehacker.
-To get you started today, here are some online sales worth emptying your digital wallets for, including robotic vacuum cleaners, laptops, portable speakers and more.
+To get you started today, here are some online sales worth emptying your digital wallets for, including speakers, dashcams, laptops and more.

-1. MyGenie GMAX Wi-Fi Robot Vacuum Cleaner: Catch has dropped the price of this dirt sucker from $1499 to just $296.
-That's a crazy saving.
-As well as vacuuming, the MyGenie GMAX can wet mop floors and you can use a smartphone app to tell it which rooms to clean.Hit Catch for this great deal.
+1. Bose Noise Cancelling Over-Ear Headphones 700 I've got a couple of pairs of Bose headphones and they are sensational.
+Sure, they're not the cheapest around but you'll get many years of listening pleasure from them.
+JB HiFi's price is about $100 less than several other stores making them a solid deal.Hit JB Hifi for this great deal.

-2. Bose SoundLink Micro Bluetooth Speaker: Bose speakers are renowned for their awesome sound.
-At under $100, the SoundLink Micro is a premium speaker at a down-to-earth price.
+2. Sonos Move Portable Speaker Sonos has a great reputation for premium wireless speakers.
+The Move is the company's first foray into portable speakers.
+As well as working as part of a Sonos network, it boasts bluetooth so you can take it aw from the house and it weatherproof with around 10 hours battery life.
 Grab the deal here.

 Find more great bargains at Lifehacker Coupons.